-Alaska was the state with the largest decrease in employer costs over the study period, and the only state to maintain consistent decreases in premiums (not accounting for reinsurance) between 2018-2021 (NCCI, 2022).
-Large rate cuts have been touted by the state, amounting to 46% since 2015 (Alaska Department of Labor and Workforce Development, 2020).
+Alaska was the state with the second largest decrease in employer costs over the study period, and also the state with the largest decrease in workers' compensation insurance premiums (not accounting for reinsurance).
+Between 2019 and 2022, premiums dropped by more than 19% (NCCI, 2023).
+Large rate cuts, amounting to a reduction of 46% between 2015 and 2021, have been touted by the state (Alaska Department of Labor and Workforce Development, 2020).